SaveLocalWaters.org

 • Discharges from storm drains during dry weather periods

-Reporting Illegal Dumping & Key Links By County
+Report Illegal Dumping & Key Links by County

 Only rain down the storm drain: if you see anything other than rainwater entering storm drains, the first step to take is to contact a local agency and report the situation: